 Our perfect evening had changed.
 Ralph was determined to get the engine to roar back to life, but no matter how many times he cranked that key, no matter how many endearing words he said, that engine was not going to respond.

 No one panicked, and we soon unearthed the distress flag and found the flares and air horn.
 All was not lost!
 Now if only another boat would come by at this late hour, we could signal to it.
 We passed the time amiably, and soon sighted a passing boat.
 We signaled diligently and were relieved when it turned in our direction.

-The kind captain of that vessel had a full load of passengers, fatigued from a long day, and a gas tank nearly empty.
-Despite their desire to speed to port they offered to tow us to their dock.
+The kind captain of that vessel had a full load of passengers fatigued from a long day and a nearly empty gas tank.
+Despite their desire to speed to port, they offered to tow us to their dock.
 They would let Ralph keep his boat there until he could have a mechanic look at it the next day.

 The darkness as we were towed was not filled with the chill we all imagined while stranded, but with a warmth that could only be supplied by people who genuinely cared and did something about it.
 One man on the boat towing us offered to taxi all six of us back to our cottage in his van.
 It was a 30-minute drive one way to the other side of the lake.

 The remaining days of our vacation (thankfully) weren’t nearly as dramatic, but we were surrounded by a warm and compassionate community that was obviously built on mutual respect.
 Thank you, Ralph and Margaret, for opening the door to that caring community to us, and making us feel even more “at home” than in our own communities.